niazbf/deep-learning-challenge/README.md

 Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
-I had selected 43 neurons and 3 layers and relu.
+I had selected 43 neurons and 3 layers and relu/sigmoid.

 Were you able to achieve the target model performance?
-Yes, 1% improved.
+Yes, 0.3% improved.

 What steps did you take in your attempts to increase model performance?
+I tried 4 different ways to increase performance.
 I increased the amount of features by increasing application type and included 200 and above and classification anything more than 20.
-I tested 59 neurons, 4 layers, and sigmoid.
+I tested 59 neurons, 4 layers, and relu as the activation.

+Summary: For this type of data, accuracy of 72-73% is good enough.
+I suggest another model type that could perform well for this classification problem, such as a Random Forest classifier.
+I recommend this model because of its suitability for structured data or ease of interpretability.